ahoymarcus/nextjs-myjs-tech-blog/articles/the-webpack-overview-2022-07-31.md

  }
 ```

-Above, the entry point property, **"main": 'index.js'**, was excluded and the private property included.
-And in the JS script the Docs example uses the Library **Lodash** which come linked in the HTML file.
+Above we see the entry point property, **"main": 'index.js'**, that was excluded and the private property included.

+Another point made by the Docs is that in such structures it may become difficult to relate to the dependencies being used by the project because the won't be explicity references to the libraries being used.
+In the case of this example the Library **Lodash** which traditionally would come linked in the HTML file like this:

 ```
 <script src="https://unpkg.com/lodash@4.17.20"></script>
 ```

-But, this is far from being a ideal set for a professional project:
+So, changing the traditional structure from the project, it would bring some additional challenges to the project:

 1. It's not immediately apparent that the script depends on an external library.
 2. If a dependency is missing, or included in the wrong order in the HTML file, the application will not function properly.